ngUpgraders/ng-forward/API.md

 #### `run()`

 Adds a run function to the module.
+We hope to soon add a special @Run annotation that can be added to any component.

 ###### Parameters